 Board of Nursing Requirements

-All BON have varying requirements from fingerprinting, transcripts, wanting Canadian license verifications, etc. Also, if working in New York is your plan be aware you will need to reapply for a New York state screening with CGFNS again ($465) and takes 6 months.
-Also some states require a Certified Education Screening (CES) Professional Report from CGFNS for Canadian nurses which is ($350).
-I always advise nurses to not agree to a job without having a license in hand.
-Some boards will grant a license but only within a few days of starting a job (AZ for example).
+All BON have varying requirements from fingerprinting, transcripts, wanting Canadian license verifications, etc. Also, if working in New York is your plan, be aware you will need to reapply for a New York state screening with CGFNS again ($465) and takes 6 months.
+Also, some states require a Certified Education Screening (CES) Professional Report from CGFNS for Canadian nurses, which is ($350).
+I always advise nurses not to agree to a job without having a license in hand.
+Some boards will grant a license but only within a few days of starting a job (AZ, for example).